dart-lang/language/accepted/2.12/nnbd/feature-specification.md

 It is an error if the static type of `e` in the expression `throw e` is not assignable to `Object`.

-It is not an error for the body of a `late` field to reference `this`.
+It is not an error for the initializing expression of a `late` instance variable to reference `this`.

 It is an error for a variable to be declared as `late` in any of the following
 positions: in a formal parameter list of any kind; in a catch clause; in the